Skip to Content

 If you have been in the industry long enough, you remember when appraisal reports were assembled with paper, tape, glue, and photographs picked up from the local pharmacy.
 The process took time, and the final report was hand delivered to the lender.
 This was how things were done, and everyone operated within that system.

 Then the fax machine arrived.
-Suddenly, delivery times dropped from hours to minutes.
+Delivery times dropped from hours to minutes.
 Appraisers learned how to use it, adjusted their workflow, and moved forward.

 Digital photography made another leap possible.
 Email reduced delivery time again.
 MLS systems moved online and became far more powerful.
 Forms software improved and introduced functionality that appraisers now consider standard.
 All of this technology reshaped the process, but none of it replaced the need for a trained professional at the center of the valuation.

-Each change required appraisers to adapt, but the profession continued to thrive because the core work did not change.
+Each change required appraisers to adapt, but the core work did not change.

 The Arrival of Automated Tools